A very safe mushroom for novice foragers and very tasty too.

 White, slightly downy where the spines run down the stem.
 The stem is often not central in the cap.

-The Jelly Tongue, Pseudohydnum gelatinosum has spines but is very jelly like in texture and grows from wood and is edible if a little bland.
+The Jelly Tooth (Pseudohydnum gelatinosum) has spines but is very jelly like in texture and grows from wood and is edible if a little bland.

 The Hedgehog Fungus is a very safe mushroom for the novice forager as long as you find a light coloured mushroom growing from the ground with a stem and spines instead of gills it can’t be anything else.